hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-reject.md

         - Custom fees are not applied and no tokens are deducted from the sender balance
         - Token dissociate fees are not applied

+### Token allowances
+An owner can provide a token allowance for non-fungible and fungible tokens.
+The owner is the account that owns the tokens and grants the allowance to the spender.
+The spender is the account that spends tokens authorized by the owner from the owners account.

+If `TokenReject` is executed on the owner of a token allowance, then the allowance for that token should be canceled.

+If `TokenReject` is executed on the spender of a token allowance, then the allowance should not be affected.
+It's the responsibility of the owner to clean up any unnecessary allowances (or continue to pay rent for them).
+That would mean that after performing `TokenReject` on a spender account, then the spender can still perform `TokenAirdrop` for a given allowance even though the token was rejected.

 ## Acceptance Tests

 All of the expected behaviour described below should be present only if the new `TokenReject` feature flag is enabled.
 No custom fees should be assessed and the tokens should not be dissociated from the account after token reject is performed.